top of page

 ~Dr. Bennet Omalu

-Because of the continuum of injury, the vast majority of individuals living with ongoing symptoms are people all around, whom you likely don't realize live with post concussion syndrome or mild traumatic brain injury.
+Because of the continuum of injury, the vast majority of individuals living with ongoing symptoms are people all around you, whom very likely you don't realize live with post concussion syndrome or mild traumatic brain injury.

 Injury to the brain is cumulative.
 The brain keeps score and never completely heals after an injury.
-At some undefined point (unique to every individual), the line is crossed into symptoms that resolve with time.
-At a further undefined point, a second line is crossed into symptoms that persist.
-For those for whom symptoms linger, there is often a long medical journey that frequently includes medical professionals from multiple specialties.
+At some undefined point (unique to every individual), the line is crossed into symptoms that may resolve, though this is not to be misconstrued as the brain no longer being injured.
+At a further undefined point, another line is crossed into symptoms that persist.
+For those for whom symptoms linger, there is often a long medical journey which frequently includes multiple medical specialties.

 Because of a complex sequelae of medical events, symptoms can appear as long as 3 months after an incident.
 It can also be a cumulation of events over a period of years with a final insult that is the proverbial straw that broke the camel's back.
-This can make it hard to connect the symptoms with the cause and make it seem like they mysteriously came out of nowhere.
+This can make it hard to connect the symptoms with the cause and make it seem as though they mysteriously materialize out of nowhere.

-Injury to the brain has a unique collection of symptoms that to the outsider can sound very strange, and the ways in which a person adapts or copes with these symptoms can appear even stranger.
-When you understand the medical reason behind the symptoms they make clear sense, but without that it can seem as if your loved one has become eccentric, capricious, agoraphobic, or gone a tad bit nutty.
-This can be a place of great tension in partnerships and marriages, and part of where I can help.
+The symptoms of injury to the brain are a unique collection that, to an uninformed individual, can sound very strange.
+And, the ways in which brain injury survivors adapt or cope with said symptoms can appear even stranger.
+When you understand the medical reason behind the symptoms and the response, they make sense, but without that it can seem as if your loved one has become eccentric, capricious, agoraphobic, or gone a tad bit nutty.
+This can be a space of great tension in partnerships and marriages, and part of where I can help.
+You and your loved one lost life as you know it overnight.
+The grief and stress of that alone is immense and ongoing, and it deserves tending to as much as a broken arm.

 Likely the nuances of life with a brain injury are new to you and you have lots of questions.
 Consulting with me can help to make sense of what you and your loved one are going through, help you know how to help, point you in possible directions worth pursuing, and offer tools to ease the path ahead.
 If what I have written thus far has been helpful to you, I invite you to peruse the lists of myths, symptoms and paths to injury below and consider scheduling a consultation.